evolv-ai/metrics/README.md

 * [apply](https://github.com/evolv-ai/metrics/wiki/Attribute:-apply) - indicates that the current metric is abstract and its content should be passed to the metrics in the `apply` array
 * [value](https://github.com/evolv-ai/metrics/wiki/Attribute:-value) - Specifies an explicit value when using action `bind`
 * [storage](https://github.com/evolv-ai/metrics/wiki/Attribute:-storage) - specifies that the value of a `bind` action should be cached for reference on downline pages
-* [map](https://github.com/evolv-ai/metrics/wiki/Attribute:-map) - specifies value options the value extracted needs further mapping
+* [map](https://github.com/evolv-ai/metrics/wiki/Attribute:-map) - specifies value options when the value extracted needs further mapping
 * [default](https://github.com/evolv-ai/metrics/wiki/Attribute:-default) - specifies the value to bind to a metric when it is unable to find the value indicated by `key`
-* [poll](https://github.com/evolv-ai/metrics/wiki/Attribute:-poll) - allows the system to wait for some period of time and coninue trying to extract a value
+* [poll](https://github.com/evolv-ai/metrics/wiki/Attribute:-poll) - allows the system to wait for some period of time and continue trying to extract a value

 ### Abstract Metrics
-If a metric has an `apply` attribute, then it is an abstract metric and it's attributes are only to provide interited values to the metrics in it's `apply` section.
+If a metric has an `apply` attribute, then it is an abstract metric and its attributes are only to provide interited values to the metrics in its `apply` section.
 An abstract metric is never applied to the page directly.
 However, if its children override the source and key, the parent's source and key must be validated/available before the children are evaluated.

 ### SPA
 All metrics will be refreshed and reapplied when a `history.pushstate` is invoked if it is indicated in the Evolv snippet.